I suspect this is the most controversial article to appear yet on IFG.

 Insurance gives certainty – this is incredibly important to the business world, but it is also incredibly important for the day to day lives of people.
 The Prophet specifically allowed for bai salam (for farmers to sell in advance their crop so that they may raise money now) as it genuinely helped people live their lives in a more stress-free way (see hadith 9 above).
 He weighed up the uncertainty caused by the transaction against the benefit that came from it, and clearly he decided that the benefit outweighed the harm.

 I also find hadith (7) and (8) fascinating, not because they are precisely applicable here, but because they indicate that sometimes an unequal exchange in transactional matters is acceptable.
 In the case of (7) this helped ease business in Arabia where the primary agriculture was in dates, while in the case of (8) a debt was allowed to be paid back slightly more or less.
-Standardly of course, one must return a debt exactly, and not even add a gift on for fear of it becoming considered interest.
-However here maintaining community ties trumps all that.
+Standardly, one must return a debt exactly, and not even add a gift on for fear of it becoming considered interest.
+However, maintaining community ties trumps all of that.

 There are a number of other benefits to insurance, some of which are excellently outlined in this article.
 In a nutshell, the point is that insurance, while it may have some degree of gharar in it, it is still justifiable given that there is a great benefit to it, and that our Shariah historically does allow for some gharar-heavy transactions if the benefit outweighs the harm.